kbravh/obsidian-tweet-to-markdown/README.md

 ## Usage

 ### Bearer token
 To use this tool, you'll need to set up an application and get a bearer token on the [Twitter developer dashboard](https://developer.twitter.com/en/portal/dashboard).
+For a guide on doing so, see [Getting a bearer token](BearerTokenGuide.md).
 Once you have the bearer token, you can paste it into the bearer token field on the Tweet to Markdown settings page.
 If you'd rather protect the token a bit more, you can store it in the environment variable `TWITTER_BEARER_TOKEN`.

 Nota bene: On Unix machines, make sure to set this in your profile file (such as `~/.bash_profile`) so that it will be available to Obsidian.